 Irrigation Water Management

-This conservation practice is the process of determining and controlling the volume, frequency and application rate of irrigation water.
-On rice fields, specific applications of irrigation water management, such as the Conservation Stewardship Program enhancement Alternated Wetting and Drying, may reduce methane emissions to the atmosphere while delivering the co-benefits of improving water-use efficiency, reducing soil erosion and improving plant productivity and plant health.
+Irrigation Water Management is the process of determining and controlling the volume, frequency and application rate of irrigation water.
+On rice fields, when this practice is used to implement an alternated wetting and drying (AWD) system, it may reduce methane emissions while delivering the co-benefits of improving water-use efficiency, reducing soil erosion and improving plant productivity and plant health.

 Additional Resources: Climate-Smart Agriculture and Forestry